birdcountindia/test-automaton/REPO_HISTORY.md

-1. Add remotes to external repos to be merged.
+1. Add remotes to external repos to be merged (after making sure they are subfoldered to prevent conflicts).

 ```
 git remote add -f bcichallenges https://github.com/birdcountindia/BCI-challenges